 Category: Policy & Government

 3p is proud to partner with the Presidio Graduate School’s Macroeconomics course on a blogging series about “the economics of sustainability.”
 This post is part of that series.
 To follow along, please click here.
-By Maggie Winslow What should we be thinking about the state of the global economy?
-Are we just in the bottom … Continued
+By Erik Distler In St. Louis, MO, city employees were bracing for the fourth straight year of mandatory furloughs designed to … Continued

 A new consortium of electric vehicle stakeholders has just launched a new EV demonstration project that promises to boost President Obama’s efforts to create a national EV infrastructure.
 Though consumer interest in EVs seems to surge with every spike in gas prices, a concerted public-private effort is needed in order to transform that desire into … Continued

 In late 2009 a private development group, with apparent links to Royal Caribbean Cruise Lines, submitted a proposal directly to the Prime Minister of Belize and the Ministry of Tourism that called for the establishment of a new cruise port of call in the small southern village of Placencia.
 The proposal—described by the developers as small scale or “niche” cruise tourism, in contrast to “mass tourism”—catalyzed much discussion and debate on the benefits and drawbacks of this sector in Belize.

 Since the dawn of corporate social responsibility, Patagonia has been it’s pioneer and poster child.
 The company was founded on the principle that the business’s bottom line was more than just monetary.
 As early as 1974, founder Yvon Chouinard published an essay in the Patagonia catalog urging climbers to be more conscious of their motives and to … Continued